nwchemgit/nwchem-wiki/VEM-Model.md

 spectrum).
-Both the ground- and excited-state calculations involve an integration of the nonhomogeneous-dielectric Poisson equation for bulk electrostatics in terms of the COSMO model as implemented in NWChem with the modified COSMO scaling factor ("iscren 0") and by using the SMD intrinsic atomic Coulomb radii (by default; see the section of the manual describing SMD).
+Both the ground- and excited-state calculations involve an integration of the nonhomogeneous-dielectric Poisson equation for bulk electrostatics in terms of the COSMO model as implemented in NWChem with the modified COSMO scaling factor (`iscren 0`) and by using the SMD intrinsic atomic Coulomb radii (by default; see the section of the manual describing SMD).
 The excited-state electron density is calculated using the Z-Vector "relaxed density" approach.